-- (aa) bank accounts - (bb) cash - (cc) sales ledger and purchase ledger - (ii) Payroll - (aa) wages - (bb) PAYE, National Insurance deductions - (iii) VAT or its equivalent. - (b) Any accountancy services, other than basic book-keeping services, can only be provided for reward by an ACCA student working for, and under the supervision of, a person who, in the opinion of Council, is suitably qualified and/or suitably experienced.
+- (b) Any accountancy services, other than basic book-keeping services, can only be provided for reward by an ACCA student working for, and under the supervision of, a person who, in the opinion of Council, is suitably qualified and/or suitably experienced.
 The ACCA student may undertake such work either as an employee or as a self-employed person. - (c) The provision of basic book-keeping services directly to the public cannot constitute approved accountancy experience, for the purpose of regulation 3(a)(ii).
-However, basic book-keeping and other accountancy work undertaken under supervision may constitute approved accountancy experience. - (d) An ACCA student or affiliate who wishes to provide basic book-keeping services may obtain or seek such work by direct approaches to existing or prospective clients by mail or any other means unless prohibited by law in the country in which the student operates and subject to the requirements in paragraphs (e) and (f) below. - (e) An ACCA student may inform the public of his book-keeping services by means of advertising, or other forms of promotion, subject to the general requirement that the medium should not, in the opinion of Council, reflect adversely on the ACCA student, the Association or the accountancy profession, nor should the advertisement or promotion material, in the opinion of Council: - as to content or presentation, bring the Association into disrepute or bring discredit to the ACCA student, firm or the accountancy profession; - discredit the services offered by others whether by claiming superiority for the ACCA student's services or otherwise; - (iii) contain comparisons with the services offered by others; - (iv) be misleading, either directly or by implication; - fall short of the requirements of the Advertising Standards Authority as to legality, decency, honesty and truthfulness. - (f) Advertisements and other promotional material may refer to the basis on which fees are calculated, or to hourly or other charging rates, provided that the information given is not misleading.
+However, basic book-keeping and other accountancy work undertaken under supervision may constitute approved accountancy experience.

-- (g) Where ACCA students provide services pursuant to the above rules, they are subject to the same rules of professional conduct which apply to members who provide such services. - (h) Regulations 8(2)(a)-(g) do not apply to ACCA students: - (i) who are members of one or more of the UK or Irish Institutes of Chartered Accountants, The Chartered Institute of Management Accountants or The Chartered Institute of Public Finance and Accounting and who hold practising certificates or the equivalent status from such bodies; or - (ii) who are authorised for appointment as company auditor under Section 1212 of the Companies Act 2006; or - (iii) who are resident outside the United Kingdom, Jersey, Guernsey and Dependencies, the Isle of Man and the Republic of Ireland, and hold a professional accountancy qualification which confers the right to practise in their country of residence.
+- (d) An ACCA student or affiliate who wishes to provide basic book-keeping services may obtain or seek such work by direct approaches to existing or prospective clients by mail or any other means unless prohibited by law in the country in which the student operates and subject to the requirements in paragraphs (e) and (f) below. - (e) An ACCA student may inform the public of his book-keeping services by means of advertising, or other forms of promotion, subject to the general requirement that the medium should not, in the opinion of Council, reflect adversely on the ACCA student, the Association or the accountancy profession, nor should the advertisement or promotion material, in the opinion of Council: - (i) as to content or presentation, bring the Association into disrepute or bring discredit to the ACCA student, firm or the accountancy profession; - (ii) discredit the services offered by others whether by claiming superiority for the ACCA student's services or otherwise; - (iii) contain comparisons with the services offered by others; - (iv) be misleading, either directly or by implication; - (v) fall short of the requirements of the Advertising Standards Authority as to legality, decency, honesty and truthfulness. - (f) Advertisements and other promotional material may refer to the basis on which fees are calculated, or to hourly or other charging rates, provided that the information given is not misleading. - (g) Where ACCA students provide services pursuant to the above rules, they are subject to the same rules of professional conduct which apply to members who provide such services. - (h) Regulations 8(2)(a)-(g) do not apply to ACCA students: - (i) who are members of one or more of the UK or Irish Institutes of Chartered Accountants or The Chartered Institute of Public Finance and Accounting and who hold practising certificates or the equivalent status from such bodies; or - (ii) who are authorised for appointment as company auditor under Section 1212 of the Companies Act 2006 of the United Kingdom; or - (iii) who hold licences which authorise them to act as an insolvency practitioner in accordance with the Insolvency Act 1986 of the United Kingdom and who do not carry on any activity constituting public practice which is outside the practice of acting as an insolvency practitioner; or - (iv) who are resident outside the United Kingdom, Jersey, Guernsey and Dependencies, the Isle of Man and the Republic of Ireland, and hold a professional accountancy qualification which confers the right to practise in their country of residence.

-ACCA students falling within these categories are permitted to engage in public practice (although, in respect of category (iii), in their country of residence only) provided that they describe themselves only as members of the professional bodies to which they belong (if any) and not as students of the Association.
+ACCA students falling within these categories are permitted to engage in public practice (although, in respect of category (iv), in their country of residence only) provided that they describe themselves only as members of the professional bodies to which they belong (if any) and not as students of the Association.